Calculate the coefficient of friction, friction force, or normal force from any two values, with force units in newtons, kilonewtons, or pounds-force.

 Say you’re trying to determine a good COF for a rubber variant you’re using to make car tires.
 In this case, you’d need a variant with a high enough COF to ensure stability on the road.
 At the same time, it shouldn’t be too high that it hinders movement.

 However, if you’re trying to make gears out of new material, you want them to have a relatively low COF.
-This way, you can eliminate friction and reduce erosion.
+This way, you can reduce friction and reduce wear.

 What’s a Common Coefficient of Friction?